LONDON MARKETS: FTSE 100 Jumps As U.K. Election Ends In A Hung Parliament

 Continue Reading Below

-Blue-chip stocks in the U.K. shot up Friday, carried higher as the pound fell to an seven-week low after the general election left the country facing a "hung parliament," where no single party has a majority.
+Blue-chip stocks in the U.K. shot up Friday, carried higher as the pound fell to an seven-week low after the general election left the country with a hung parliament, where no single party has a majority.

-The FTSE 100 climbed 1.1% to 7,530.70.
+The FTSE 100 climbed 0.8% to 7,511.60, the strongest gain since May 16, according to FactSet data.
 Futures had started lower but eventually reversed course, leading into a strong open for that British benchmark.

 Continue Reading Below